 An aspect is a distinct part of the test subject or its underlying implementation.
 For example, rendering a particular piece of content to an end user involves multiple different technologies, some or all of which may be of interest to an ACT Rule.
 Some rules need to operate directly on the Hypertext Transfer Protocol [http11] messages exchanged between a server and a client, while others need to operate on the Document Object Model [DOM] tree exposed by a web browser.

 Atomic rules MUST list the aspects used in the Test Definition.
 Some rules may need to operate on several aspects simultaneously, such as both the HTTP messages and the DOM tree.
-Since there is no Test Definition in Composed rules, there SHOULD NOT be an aspects under test list for composed rules.

 An atomic rule MUST include a description of all the aspects under test by the rule.
+Some aspects are already well defined in a formal specification within the context of web content, such as HTTP messages, DOM tree, and CSS styling [CSS2].
+These do not warrant a detailed description further than a reference to the corresponding section in this specification (see Common Aspects below).
+For other aspects that are not well defined, an ACT Rule SHOULD include either a detailed description of the aspect in question or a reference to that description.

 Each aspect MUST be discrete with no overlap between the aspects.

-Some aspects are already well defined within the context of web content, such as HTTP messages, DOM tree, and CSS styling [CSS2], and do not warrant a detailed description.
-Other aspects may not be well defined or even specific to web content.
-In these cases, an ACT Rule SHOULD include either a detailed description of the aspect in question or a reference to that description.
+There SHOULD NOT be an aspects under test list for composed rules.

 8.1.
 Common Aspects

+The following aspects are well defined in the context of web content, and can be referenced directly from ACT Rules to denote the aspects under test.

 8.1.1.
 HTTP Messages

-The HTTP messages [http11] exchanged between a client and a server as part of requesting a web page may be of interest to ACT Rules.
+The HTTP messages [http11] exchanged between a client and a server as part of requesting web content of interest to ACT Rules.
 For example, analyzing HTTP messages to perform validation of HTTP headers or unparsed HTML [HTML] and CSS [CSS2].

 8.1.2.
 DOM Tree

-The DOM [DOM] tree constructed from parsing HTML [HTML], and optionally executing DOM manipulating JavaScript, may be of interest to ACT Rules to test the structure of web pages.
-In the DOM tree, information about individual elements of a web page, and their relations, becomes available.
+The DOM [DOM] tree constructed from parsing HTML [HTML], and optionally executing DOM manipulating JavaScript, of interest to ACT Rules to test the structure of web content.
+In the DOM tree, information about individual elements of web content, and their relations, becomes available.

 The means by which the DOM tree is constructed, be it by a web browser or not, is not of importance as long as the construction follows the Document Object Model [DOM].